 The 19 municipalities were: Oyndarfjarðar-, Fuglafjarðar-, Lorvíkar-, Gøtu-, Nes-, Sunda-, Eiðis-, Funnings-, Haldórsvíkar-, Saksunar-, Hvalvíkar-, Vestmanna-, Kaldbaks-, Tórshavnar exterior-, Kirkjubøar-, Sandavágs-, Miðvágs-, Sørvágs- and Bíggjar municipality.

 Regulation proposals for the company were presented at the funding meeting.
-The first paragraph read: ‘SEV is an inter-municipal co-operative company.
+The first paragraph reads: ‘SEV is an inter-municipal co-operative company.
 The goal is to develop power supply and electrical power to the people living on Vágoy, Streymoy and Eysturoy.
 The company will be based in Vestmanna.’

 A board of Representatives and a Board of Directors were to govern the company.
 A managing director was to handle the daily management.
-Gunnar Dahl Olsen, civil servant and chairman of the County Board in Vestmanna, was elected as the first chairman of the Board of Directors.
-He stayed chairman until 1975 when he retired because of age.
+Gunnar Dahl Olsen, a civil servant and chairman of the County Board in Vestmanna, was elected as the first chairman of the Board of Directors.
+He remained chairman until 1975 when he retired because of age.

 On 1st January 2009 the Board og Representatives was replaced by a general meeting, which every fourth year elects seven members for the Board of Directors.
 The members are normally elected for a four-year period, but the general meeting can reelect a new board or new members of the board during the period if necessary.

 The company’s name, SEV, stems from Streymoy, Eysturoy and Vágoy.
 The name also exists in Faroese flora.
 Before light bulbs were invented, ‘sev’ was used as an ignition cord in lamp chimneys.